Could you be next to reap the benefits? There are lots of positives for you and the environment.

 Batteries are a major part of an electric vehicle but a battery in an electric vehicle is very different to the one you would find in your mobile phone for example.
 They do not deteriorate at the same rate as those used in a mobile or laptop.

 4. You cannot drive very far in an electric vehicle

 You can actually drive a lot further than you might think.
 The range of electric vehicles is improving all the time with some of the latest models able to drive more than 100 miles on a single charge and some considerably further.

-All electric vehicles display live information about how much charge your vehicle has and how far you will be able travel.
+All electric vehicles display live information about how much charge your vehicle has and how far you'll be able to travel.